-Tolkien pleaded in favour of King Finn.
-An immortalized royal tragedy
+Tolkien Pleaded in Favour of King Finn.
+An Immortalized Royal Tragedy

 “To the north and west of us, across the Swan Road, lies the land of the Britons where the Angles and Saxons now rule.
 To the north and east,” he [King Finn] continued, adjusting his grip on his staff and pointing just north of the rising sun, “lies the land of the Danes.
-And south of us,” he finished, turning around and looking out over Hwitstan, “is the Merovingian kingdom – the land of the Franks.
+And south of us,” he finished, turning around and looking out over Hwitstan, “is the Merovingian kingdom—the land of the Franks.
 And beyond the Frankish kingdoms lie all of the great kingdoms of the continent.
 Our land stands at the center of these like a young sapling in the midst of a great oak forest.”

 The Finnsburg Encounter by Dickerson, 1991

-Of course, the Frisians might have had a different version of the course of events of the Freswæle than that of their contemporary Saxon and Danish cousins, and why their young king bit the salty mud.
-The reader will understand why after having read this blog post.
+Of course, the Frisians might have had their own version of how the events of the Freswæle unfolded—one that differed from the accounts told by their Saxon and Danish cousins.
+A version that perhaps shed a different light on why their young king met his end in the salty mud.
+The reader will understand why, after reading this blog post.

 ða wæs heal roden feonda feorum | swilce Fin slægen | cyning on corþre | ond seo cwen numen